laichunpongben/dev/README.md

 `GCP_REGISTRY_REPO`, `GCP_SERVICE_NAME`, and `GCP_SA_KEY` secrets to be configured in your repository.
 It authenticates Docker with Artifact Registry using these credentials before pushing the image, so no extra registry secret is needed.

+The workflow now sets up Docker Buildx and caches build layers using the built-in GitHub Actions cache.
+A small local cache directory is also preserved between runs to further speed up Docker builds.